Quantcast Photo Enforced: July 2008

 • Privacy issues are null because of the public setting.
 Also, only people violating the law are photographed.

-• They make lots of money for cities in need of the revenue.
+• They make lots of money for cities in need of revenue.

-• The owner might not have been driving the car, yet they are mailed owner the ticket.
+• The owner might not have been driving the car, yet they are mailed the owner of the ticket.

-• Cameras increase other types of accidents, such as rear ending collisions, when people notice the camera and make hasty decisions to avoid ticketing.
-A Virginia Transportation Research Council study shows an increase of accidents with the installment of red light cameras.
+• Cameras increase other types of accidents, such as rear-ending collisions, when people notice the camera and make hasty decisions to avoid ticketing.
+A Virginia Transportation Research Council study shows an increase in accidents with the installment of red light cameras.

 • Longer yellow lights can make intersections much safer, in an easy and inexpensive way (check out the findings of the Texas Transportation Institute)